fbpx

 Employees reviewing ipad in an IT environment.

-Also known as DRaaS (disaster recovery as a service), this is a managed solution that makes copies of critical data and saves them for speedy restoration.
-The solution is typically implemented and managed by a provider, often as part of cyber security managed services.
+Also known as DRaaS (disaster recovery as a service), this managed service ensures that critical data is copied and stored for rapid reversion as needed.
+Here at Corsica Technologies, we provide backup and recovery services as part of our cyber security managed services.

 1. When do backup and recovery services come into play?